 Ackie monitors are long, slender monitors with a snakelike tongue, sharply tapered snout, somewhat rounded body, relatively short legs, and a whiplike tail.
-The body is typically red with yellow/cream spotting or brown with yellow/cream spotting.
-The head typically features three light-colored stripes running from the face to the neck.
+The body is typically red, brown, or black-brown with yellow, cream, or red spotting.
+The head typically features three pale stripes running from the face to the neck.
 The tail is long and covered in heavily keeled scales in a pattern of alternating light and dark rings, giving it a spiny appearance and function.
 The underside is typically pale and patternless.

 As a dwarf monitor under the subgenus Odatria, ackies are fairly small even as fully-grown adults: sources generally agree that adult ackies are typically around 2’/0.6m long, but they have been reported as small as 17.3”/44cm and as large as 30”/76cm.
 Males are typically somewhat larger than females.
 It is reported that red ackies generally grow larger and have relatively longer tails than other localities (Kuhn & Julander, 1999).
 Ackies in general are known to live for at least 15 years with good care.

 - The name “ackie monitor” is derived from the pronunciation of their Latin name, ACK-an-thur-us.

 - In the wild, color is generally correlated with the color of the soil and rocks in an ackie monitor’s habitat as a form of camouflage.

 - Ackie monitors use their spiny tails to protect themselves from predators.
 They will wedge themselves into a tight space and then block the entrance with their tail.
 (Eidenmuller, 2007)